fugue/fregot/README.md

 ### Binary

-1. Download the latest binary for macOS or Linux from [Releases](https://github.com/fugue/fregot/releases).
+1. Download the latest binary for macOS or Linux from [Releases].

 2. Place the binary somewhere in your `$PATH`.